Official Media PartnerLondon Prop Trading Expo 2026 · Oct 23–24, Old Billingsgate · 50% off visitor passes · 50% Off Passes

 Is instant funding better than a challenge account?

 Instant funding is faster, but it often comes with tighter restrictions, lower leverage, or more payout conditions.
-It is usually better for traders who already know their risk profile and want less evaluation friction.
+It usually suits traders who already know their risk profile and want less evaluation friction.

 Are simulated funded accounts normal in prop trading?

 Yes.
-Many retail prop firms use simulated environments and then manage risk separately at the firm level.
-That is common in this market, but it makes payout reliability and firm stability more important.
+Many retail prop firms use simulated environments and manage risk separately at the firm level.
+That is common in this market, which makes payout reliability and firm stability more important.

 Should beginners buy the cheapest prop challenge?